extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

 ACL Management
 ---------------

-With the addition of the MLX platform support in NE Automation Suite v1.2, ACL Management actions support SLX, VDX and MLX platforms.
+With the addition of the NI platform support in NE Automation Suite v1.2, ACL Management actions support SLX, VDX and NI platforms.
 ACL actions provide abstraction covering common features across all these platforms.
 However, ACL actions also support platform specific features as optoinal attributes.
 Platform specific attributes are documented as part of the field description.
 If the field description does not specify any platform restrictions, those fields are applicable to all platforms.

 .. include:: /_includes/solutions/essentials/create_acl.rst